opencpi/opencpi/hdl/README.txt

 The "assemblies" directory holds assembly configurations built into bitstreams, consisting of workers, which will build/synthesize for particular platforms.
-The workers in such an assembly are essentially a pre-connected, pre-instanced subset of an applicatoin.
+The workers in such an assembly are essentially a pre-connected, pre-instanced subset of an application.

 The "devices" directory holds device workers that may use primitives, and are optionally used in platforms (i.e. they are included when an app needs them, but not otherwise).